What makes our skin change with the years?

 No, absolutely not!
 But we are now into damage limitation mode.
 The average age of menopause is 51 and after menopause levels of collagen and elastin in the skin plummet.
 Lines will become deeper still, as it has been reported that in the first 5 years post menopause, about 30% of our skin’s collagen is lost, leaving the skin noticeably thinner, more fragile and less firm and elastic.
 This, plus the accelerating loss of volume in our mid face that comes with age, will lead to more sagging and jowls.
 The face which was heart shaped in youth may now look more triangular with less plump apple cheeks and more heaviness in the lower face.

 Less oxygen and nutrients are being delivered to the skin as the density of dermal blood vessels declines.
-The skin also often becomes noticeably dryer after menopause and adjusting your moisturiser may be necessary.
+The skin often becomes noticeably dryer after menopause and adjusting your moisturiser may be necessary.

 Continue with topical antioxidants, sun protection and retinol, as tolerated, but if you were using Retexturing Activator as a hydrating serum before, perhaps move up to H.A.
 Intensifier which supports the skin’s own hyaluronic acid production.
 Add an anti-pigmentation product such as Advanced Pigment Corrector, if pigmentation is an issue.